-Do NOT use male and female condoms at the same time.
-Male and female condoms are available at your local drugstore or health clinic.
+Do NOT use external and internal condoms at the same time.
+External and internal condoms are available at your local drugstore or health clinic.
 You can also speak with your doctor about getting and using condoms.

 Condoms are useless if you’re not putting them on correctly or if you’re using the wrong size.

 To use an external condom, you should: